Reeb flows transverse to foliations

-where $S^1$ is identified with the unit circle in $\C$. \end{rmk} \begin{rmk} The non-existence of an invariant transverse measure is equivalent to an isoperimetric inequality for subsurfaces of leaves, i.e. the existence of a Cheeger constant $h>0$ such that $\frac{\abs{\partial S}} {\abs{S}} \geq h$ for any compact subsurface $S$ of the leaves of $\F$.
+where $S^1$ is identified with the unit circle in $\C$. \end{rmk} \begin{rmk} The non-existence of an invariant transverse measure is equivalent to an isoperimetric inequality for subsurfaces of leaves, i.e. the existence of a Cheeger constant $h>0$ such that $\frac{\abs{\partial S}} {\abs{S}} \geq h$ for any compact subsurface $S$ of the leaves of $\F$ \plabel{fix:10.1}{\cite{goodman_holonomy_1979}, \cite[Example 7.6]{calegari_foliations_2007}}.
 Therefore, the theorem above may be regarded as an analogue of the Cheeger inequality for foliations: if $\F$ has a nonzero Cheeger constant, then leafwise random walks converge quickly to a stationary distribution. \end{rmk}

 Our foliations are $C^2$, so we can upgrade the contraction result to an infinitesimal version: \begin{prop} Let $\F$ be a $C^2$ foliation of a closed 3-manifold $M$.
 Suppose further that $\F$ does not support an invariant transverse measure.
-Then there exists a real number $\kappa > 0$ such that for every point $x\in M$ and almost every leafwise Brownian path $\gamma$ starting at $x$, there is a constant $C_\gamma> 0$ such that for every time $t>0$, the holonomy map $h_{\gamma|_{[0,t]}}$ satisfies \end{prop} \begin{rmk} We don't need to specify a transverse measure for the norm $\abs{\cdot}$ since $C_\gamma$ can absorb constant factors. \end{rmk} \begin{proof} Given an orientation preserving homeomorphism $g$ between two intervals $I_0$ and $I_1$, we define the distortion of $g$ by The distortion is equal to 1 if and only if $g$ is linear.
+Then there exists a real number $\kappa > 0$ such that for every point $x\in M$ and almost every leafwise Brownian path $\gamma$ starting at $x$, there is a constant $C_\gamma> 0$ such that for every time $t>0$, the holonomy map $h_{\gamma|_{[0,t]}}$ satisfies

+Moreover, $C_\gamma$ can be chosen to be a Wiener measurable function of $\gamma$. \end{prop} \begin{rmk} We don't need to specify a transverse measure for the norm $\abs{\cdot}$ since $C_\gamma$ can absorb constant factors. \end{rmk} \begin{proof} Given an orientation preserving homeomorphism $g$ between two intervals $I_0$ and $I_1$, we define the distortion of $g$ by The distortion is equal to 1 if and only if $g$ is linear.
 It is submultiplicative with respect to composition of functions.
 If $g$ is $C^2$, then there is a bound on the distortion in terms of $g''$: